hanzili/twinkle-twinkle/README.md

    - Scene1_Office (LOW energy) → Scene2_Skytrain (MEDIUM energy) → Scene3_Bus (HIGH energy) → Scene4_Ending

 3. **Player Choice Flow**:
-   - Office scene: Interact with objects, complete/skip typing mini-game, feed fish
+   - Office scene: Interact with objects, complete/skip typing mini-game
    - Skytrain scene: Select thoughts that define character mindset
    - Bus scene: Decide how to handle the unexpected phone call
    - Ending scene: View one of four endings based on accumulated choices

 4. **Ending Determination**:
-   - Each choice contributes toward one of four ending types
+   - Each choice contributes toward one of four ending types: BALANCED, WORKAHOLIC, CAREFREE, or BURNOUT
    - The ending with the most accumulated points is selected
    - Choices from all scenes factor into the final outcome